coderpick/nextjs-ssr-laravel-kit/README.md

 ## How This Starter Kit Works
 ### Calling APIs via Backend Proxy (Nextjs Backend)

-#### we are treating Nextjs backend as a proxy which will call our laravel backend apis.
+#### We are treating Nextjs backend as a Proxy which will call our laravel Backend Apis.

 ### Data Fetching (Axios)
 - we are fetching data from laravel backend apis via Nextjs backend.